Photo Credit: JeffKat

 This post may contain affiliate links.

-Are you on the fence about whether or not it’s a good idea paint your RV walls or cabinets?
+Are you on the fence about whether or not it’s a good idea to paint your RV walls or cabinets?
 Or trying to decide between buying an older RV to save some money or getting a newer one with a nicer interior?

 Paint can be the cheapest way to completely transform an RV.